Share this article

 Ice cream is a people food - not a dog food - for many reasons.
 Ice cream contains large amounts of fat and sugar, and often xylitol - a sweetener that is highly toxic to dogs.

-It’s also amongst the foods dogs should not eat because it’s dairy-based, and many dogs are lactose intolerant.
+It’s also amongst the foods dogs should not eat because it's often dairy-based, and many dogs are lactose intolerant.

 Lemon